OpenAgentsInc/ndxstr-nodejs/README.md

 # ndxstr - Nostr indexing node

-Bootstrapping Nostr layer two with an indexing node.
+Bootstrapping Nostr's layer2 with an indexing node.

-ndxstr nodes are servers that pulls events from multiple known relays, storing them forever-ish and making available to clients via API.
+**ndxstr** nodes are servers that pull events from multiple known relays, storing them forever-ish and making available to clients via API.

 ## Why